Dear Debt Adviser,

 The creditors may contact your friend’s brother, since he is the executor of the estate.
-When contacted, he should tell the creditors that his mother is deceased and offer to send a copy of the death certificate.
+When approached, he should notify the creditors that his mother is deceased and offer to send a copy of the death certificate.
 Most creditors will require a certified copy of the death certificate.
-When your friend orders them (sometimes the funeral director orders an initial supply), I recommend he order at least five more than he thinks he might need.
+When your friend orders them (sometimes the funeral director orders an initial supply), I recommend he order at least 5 more than he thinks he might need.

-Rather than wait to be contacted, your friend’s brother could call the customer service number on the account and offer to send a certified copy of the death certificate.
+Rather than wait to be contacted, your friend’s brother could call the customer service number on the account and offer to provide a certified copy of the death certificate.
 When sending the certificate, he should include a simple letter stating that the account owner is deceased and there are no assets to pay the balance due.
-As far as the $2,100 credit card debt that you mention, because your friend’s mother does not owe a great deal to the credit card company, it is likely the creditor will simply charge off the debt.
+As far as the $2,100 credit card debt that you refer to, because your friend’s mother does not owe a great deal to the credit card company, it is likely the creditor will just charge off the debt.

-Here are two final tips for your friend: First, she should tell her brother to notify the credit reporting agencies of the death.
+Here are 2 final tips for your friend: First, she should tell her brother to alert the credit reporting agencies of the death.
 The agencies will update their records on their own, eventually, using Social Security information.
 In the meantime, identity theft is always a possibility.
-So a note to the credit reporters is a smart and easy thing to do to avoid future problems.
-Second, if either of them was an authorized user, they should pay close attention to their credit reports to be sure any charge-off doesn’t end up on their records.
-If it does, it can be removed by contacting the credit bureau.
+So a note to the credit reporters is a smart and easy thing to do to avoid future troubles.
+Second, if either of them was an authorized user, they should pay close attention to their credit reports to be sure any charge-off doesn’t wind up on their records.
+If it does, it can be erased by contacting the credit bureau.